 Estimated reading time: 25 minutes.

-“I remember the first time I got my own CRM system, nearly 10 years ago” recounts author and sales coach Adam Metz.
+“I remember the first time I got my own CRM for sales, nearly 10 years ago” recounts author and sales coach Adam Metz.
 “It cost a few hundred dollars all in and it was actually a desktop app that synced to the cloud once a day for backup.
 It now seems kind of quaint, but, it helped me start my book of business that today has over 10,000 contacts in it.
 I can say that I’ve had a personal conversation with almost every single one of them.
 And that’s thanks for the most part, to good data management.”

-There are two main reasons CRM adoption fails for sales teams trying to increase their performance.
-But first let me get the basics out of the way to get everyone up to speed on the terminology and what a CRM is.
+There are two main reasons sales CRM adoption fails for sales teams trying to increase their performance.
+But first let me get the basics out of the way to get everyone up to speed on the terminology and what a sales CRM is.

 Jump ahead to:

-Do you need a CRM?
+Do you need a CRM for sales?
 5 signs.

 6 steps to selecting and choosing the best CRM for your business.

-The core features of a great CRM.
+The core features of a great sales CRM.

 The 12 reasons CRM user adoption fails.

-A CRM or Customer Relationship Management tool is software used by sales and marketing teams to track the interactions you’ve made with your contacts and customers, and manage follow-ups.
+A sales CRM or Customer Relationship Management tool is software used by sales and marketing teams to track the interactions you’ve made with your contacts and customers, and manage follow-ups.

 From something as simple as tracking when you last emailed them or sent them a birthday card, up to what they ordered, where they are in the sales cycle when deciding to purchase from you.

 This all sounds easy when you have 5-10 customers (and it is).
 However, it fast becomes unmanageable when you have 100, 500 or more customers and you are talking to different people within those companies.
 As companies and sales teams grow 65% of businesses adopt a CRM within their first 5 years.
-In fact investing in CRM technology became a top priority for organisations last year.
+In fact investing in sales CRM technology became a top priority for organisations last year.

 In larger organizations a CRM ensures all departments, finance, support, marketing and sales all have the same information and makes customer interactions more efficient and effective.

-The CRM software market is expected to grow to a $36.5 billion market worldwide in 2017 – According to Forbes, Businesses all over the globe are leveraging the power behind this system!
+The sales CRM software market is expected to grow to a $36.5 billion market worldwide in 2017 – According to Forbes, Businesses all over the globe are leveraging the power behind this system!

 In a sales team, a CRM can assign territories and customers to individual sales people.
 This ensures no one else is trying to sell to the same people.
 The right CRM will also guide a sales person on their sales process.
 It ensures customers are always followed up with and more deals are closed as a result.
 Research from The Bridge Group of 355 leading B2B sales teams revealed that “sales development reps who make 12 contact attempts (instead of the average 8) perform 16% better!”.
 Without a tool to manage those interactions opportunities will be missed.